 Free Trial

-Because you see, online stores face an unbelievable number of unique challenges in organic search today.
+Today, online stores face an unbelievable number of unique challenges in organic search.
+For one, organic listings, especially for head terms, are already incredibly competitive.

-Add to that the complexity of website technology and the user experience, it makes it difficult to keep the user interface simple and page load time low.
+Add to that the complexity of website technology and the user experience, making it difficult to keep the user interface simple and page load time low.

 Recommended Reading: Google Shopping SEO: How to Driving Organic Search Traffic